-VeTrack utilizes smartphone inertial data and garage floor maps (assumed already available).
-The two components of shadow trajectory tracing and skeleton road model simplify the problem, while the probabilistic framework utilizes landmark detection results and prediction/rollback mechanism for robust and real time tracking (Figure 1).
-Shadow trajectory tracing tracks the shadow of the vehicle on 2D plane instead of the vehicle in 3D space; the road skeleton model abstracts 2D strip roads into 1D line segments to remove inconsequential details while keeping the basic shape and topology.
+VeTrack utilizes smartphone inertial data and garage floor maps (assumed already available) as inputs, and simplifies the 3D vehicle tracing problem in the data transformation stage (Figure 1).
+It leverages the probabilistic framework with landmark detection results and prediction/rollback mechanism for robust and real time tracking.

+The data transformation stage contains two components, i.e., shadow trajectory tracing and road skeleton model.
+Shadow trajectory tracing tracks the vehicle's shadow's movements on 2D plane instead of the vehicle in 3D space; the road skeleton model abstracts 2D strip roads into 1D line segments to remove inconsequential details while keeping the basic shape and topology.
+They together simplify the 3D vehicle tracing problem into 1D.

-To deal with noises and disturbances in data, VeTrack explicitly represents the states of vehicles (e.g., locations) with probabilities and we develop algorithms in Sequential Monte Carlo framework for robust tracking.
-They leverage landmark detection results to help calibrate the vehicle locations to where such landmarks exist, and the prediction/rollback mechanism to generate instantaneous landmark recognition results without waiting for completely passing of landmarks.
+To deal with noises and disturbances in data, VeTrack explicitly represents the states of vehicles (e.g., locations) with probabilities and we develop algorithms in a Sequential Monte Carlo framework for robust tracking.
+We also leverage landmark detection results to help calibrate the vehicle locations to where such landmarks exist, and the prediction/rollback mechanism to generate instantaneous landmark recognition results while the vehicle has only partially passed landmarks.

-3. TRAJECTORY TRACING
+3 TRAJECTORY TRACING

-3.1 Conventional Approach
+3.1 Conventional Approaches